glouppe/glouppe.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
 My name is Gilles Louppe.
-I am a computer scientist and researcher specializing in artificial intelligence for science.
+I am a computer scientist and researcher specializing in **artificial intelligence for science**.
 I am currently appointed as a Professor at the [University of Liège](http://www.uliege.be/), Belgium.

-My research efforts are focused on the development of deep learning models and methods for scientific applications, with a strong emphasis on (Bayesian) inverse problems in the physical sciences.
+My research efforts are focused on the development of deep learning models and methods for scientific applications, with a strong emphasis on (Bayesian) **inverse problems** in the physical sciences.
 I am the group leader of the Science with AI Lab (SAIL) at the [Montefiore Institute](https://www.montefiore.ulg.ac.be/), where we work on a variety of projects across sciences, including particle physics, astronomy, and weather science.
 Check out the [SAIL](./sail/) group page for more information about the team and our work.

 [Academic CV](./assets/pdf/louppe-cv.pdf) (last modified: October 2024).